cpjobling/eg-150-textbook/introduction/index.md

 ## Introduction

+According to {cite}`schaum` (Section 1.1)

+> The concept and theory of signals and systems are needed in almost all electrical engineering fields and in many other engineering and scientific disciplines as well..

+{cite}`schaum` (Section 1.1)

-What is signals and systems?
+## What is signals and systems?

 According to the [Oxford English Dictionary](http://www.oxforddictionaries.com/definition/english/signal) a signal is defined as: